 Pumpkin Corner

-This will be the sixth year of Pumpkin Corner PYO pumpkin patch.
-Expect plenty of organically grown pumpkins with lots of different varieties.
+This would have been the seventh year of Pumpkin Corner PYO pumpkin patch.
+Fingers firmly crossed for 2025 – when hopefully there will be plenty of organically grown pumpkins with lots of different varieties.
 There are some beautiful photo props for that perfect Instagram post!
 There’s usually some yummy food options, for example milkshakes and waffles.
+Pumpkin Corner is located between Osmaston and Wyaston near Ashbourne, you can find the exact location using What 3 Words blueberry.prickly.bounded.

 Pumpkin Picking in South Derbyshire